Chris-Mark-Wilson/trackme/ReadMe.md

      build the app again, it should now work..

-     then git Ignore app.json to stop the api key becoming public
+  Issues with refusal to build or crashing immediately on start are usually google api related and you may find you have to restrict and then de-restrict the app in your api key credentials